RJPearson94/terraform-provider-twilio/docs/data-sources/account_details.md

 - `sid` - (Optional) The SID of the account

-~> If an account SID is not supplied the account SID configured on the provider is used instead
+~> If an account SID is not supplied then the account SID configured on the provider is used instead

 ## Attributes Reference